 For many people, bullying is what shapes a large part of their experience in life as a teenager or young adult.
 Although there are many different types of bullying that some experience on a daily basis, this doesn’t make any one of them lesser than the others.
-As part of our continued commitment to monitoring and evaluating the climate of bullying, we consistently find that approximately 1 in 2 teens experience some degree of bullying, with up to 7 in 10 experiencing cyberbullying.

 Their moods.
 People who have been bullied will often have a sense of low-worth and this can be seen through their mood and attitude.
 They will often lose motivation for certain things and tasks that they might otherwise enjoy.

 A loss in appetite.
 This ties in with a change in mood since we all know that when you are feeling low, the last thing that you probably want to do is eat.
 This can cause a large amount of problems if it is happening on a regular basis.

 A desire for isolation.
 With people becoming more and more reliant on the internet and the things on it, the web can be a very dangerous place for young people.
 Through our research, we have found that there has been a rise in young people spending more time online, more time alone and less time spent outdoors and with family.

 More time spent playing computer games.
 Although there is a large population of young people and even adults who playing video games, for some people, this is used as an escape so it may be a good idea to keep an eye on the amount of time spent on these platforms.

 Time spent sleeping.
 Through this research we have also found that a noticeable percentage of young people will spend more time sleeping, it may be related to the wide world of video gaming but this could also result in them not wanting to wake up for school.